Entry to work - Working for Essex

 We offer a range of apprenticeship opportunities from Level 2 to 7, covering Accounting, Business Administration, Customer Service, Youth Support Worker, Education, HR, Leadership, Marketing, Water Environment Worker, and Payroll, to name just a few.
 Over the next few years, we will continue to develop Green Apprenticeships within ECC to ensure we achieve the 2050 target of being net zero carbon.

 Apprenticeships are a great way to start your career or to change your career and learn something new.
 During your working hours, you’ll have a dedicated 6 hours per week of off job training – this is where you will complete the theory part of your apprenticeship.
-There are over 650 apprenticeship standards, which you can view on https://www.instituteforapprenticeships.org/apprenticeship-standards
+There are over 700 apprenticeship standards approved for delivery, which you can view on https://www.instituteforapprenticeships.org/apprenticeship-standards

 Earning and learning at the same time, it doesn’t get better than this!